acidtib/tcg-fetch/README.md

 # Ojo Fetch Magic

 A Rust CLI tool to fetch Magic: The Gathering card data from the Scryfall API.
-This tool helps organize card data into train, test, and validation sets, with built-in image augmentation capabilities and Hugging Face dataset preparation.
+This tool helps organize card data into train, test, and validation sets for machine learning applications.

 ## Features

 - Fetches card data from Scryfall API
 - Downloads different types of card data (unique artwork, oracle cards, default cards, or all cards)
 - Direct image resizing to specified dimensions (default: 384×512 pixels)
-- Optional automatic image augmentation for training data:
-  - First augmented image is upside-down (180° rotation)
-  - Random rotation (-10° to 10°) for other augmented versions
-  - Slight zoom variations (95% to 105%)
-  - Small position shifts (-5% to 5%)
-  - Configurable number of augmented versions per card (default: 5)
 - Organizes data into train/test/validation sets with automatic splitting
 - Command-line interface with customizable output path
 - Checks for existing files to avoid unnecessary downloads
-- Progress indicators for downloads and augmentation
+- Progress indicators for downloads
 - Multi-threaded image downloading with configurable thread count

 ## Installation